 Why was this rule changed?

 In the year 2013 VW appeared in Rally.
-Out the blocks the team was dominating the scene with wining 76% of all Rally’s in their first year, followed by 92% in 2014 & 2015 and 64% in their last year 2016.
-The dominate force in Rallying over years Citroën just achieved 76% as it best.
-Of course this made the series predictable and boring.
+Out of the blocks the team was dominating the scene with winning 76% of all Rally’s in their first year, followed by 92% in 2014 & 2015 and 64% in their last year 2016.
+The dominant force in Rallying Citroën just achieved 76% as it best ever.
+Of course, this made the series predictable and boring.
 As a result, the ruling body of the WRC changed back to a set starting order.
 It ended with the Rally leader opening the first two days with the third day starting in reversed order.
 Even cars starting under Rally 2, which means they retired before due to a crash or technical issues, were banned from the opening the road and put behind all regular running WRC cars to avoid any sweeping effects.
 That meant the Championship leader had to be first on the road for almost 70-90% of a Rally.
 The competitive miles on Sunday are around 50 km out of 350 km.
 Figures are just for indication.
 That left the front runners with most likely a bad start position again on Sunday due to the reversed starting order for the day.
-With this starting order the Championship leaders were participating at Rally’s knowing they have no chance to win this Rally or to be on the podium.
+With this starting order, the Championship leaders were participating at Rallies knowing that they would have no chance to win it or to be on the podium at least.

 What caused the situation in Sweden?